diegoomataix/Thermal-Model-for-the-TASEC-Lab-project/README.md

 Disclaimer:

 - The files contained in the following folders were created by the various collaborators to the project at IDR in the Polytechnic University of Madrid:
-  - CATIA Assembly
+  - 1.CATIA Assembly
-  - Datos_Grabados
+  - 3.ENSAYOS
-  - ENSAYOS
+  - 5.Flight_Data/0.Datos_Grabados

-- The files contained in the following folder are property of ESATAN-TMS:
+- The files contained in the following folders are property of ESATAN-TMS and various other authors:
+  - 0.ESATAN-TMS
-  - ESATAN-TMS
+  - 2.Components